de4a-eu/toop-connector-ng/README.md

 ## Status

+Status of `2.0.0-rc1`
+* Integrated the standalone version `tc-jetty` into this repository

 2020-06-01: release of `2.0.0-beta5`
 * Improved the validation API to create no more false positives
 * Improved response of `/user/submit/...` if the SMP lookup failed